 Apologies for not being in touch for a while.
 I’ve been focusing on finishing a novel and dealing with a personal issue that’s taken up a lot of bandwidth.
-The novel, Sinai Moon (formerly The Bracelet), has changed significantly since its humble beginnings, and I’m hoping to have it finished by the end of the year.
+My novel, Sinai Moon (formerly The Bracelet), has changed significantly since its humble beginnings, and I’m hoping to have it finished by the end of the year.
 The book has made me laugh and helped me through some tough times, and I hope it will do the same for others.

 Last time I wrote was just before my book tour through Scotland, Bahrain, Kuwait, Qatar, the UAE, and Turkey in the spring of 2015.
 It was exhausting but awesome.
 Highlights include a lively interview with the BBC in Scotland and a live interview on Turkish TV with a presenter who didn’t really speak English (luckily he prepped me ahead of time on what the questions would be).